 Before you sign any contractual paperwork, as for a free trial.
 It might run for a week; it might run for a month, or even longer.
 This gives you time to “kick the tires” as you evaluate whether the “cheapest pay per head” service you selected really is the right one.
 If a service will not offer you a trial period, then move on to the next competitor.
-You are making a significant decision when you choose the cheapest pay per head software, and you want to choose the right one.
-If you have to move your action from one provider to other multiple times, you may lose clients who are tired of having to keep up with your latest changes.
+You are making a significant decision when you choose the cheapest pay-per-head software, and you want to choose the right one.
+If you have to move your action from one provider to another multiple times, you may lose clients who are tired of having to keep up with your latest changes.
 Notify your clients that you’re moving online and that you are going through a trial period; after that, move it if you need to, but pick carefully.
-All of this is to say, do not throw all of your eggs in one basket just because the pay per head cost of that particular provider is lower than the competition.
+All of this is to say, do not throw all of your eggs in one basket just because the pay-per-head cost of that particular provider is lower than the competition.

-Reputable pay per head sites like Ace Per Head.com, know they’re worth and set their pricing accordingly.
+Reputable PPH sites like Ace Per Head.com, know they’re worth and set their pricing accordingly.
 If one company with negligible reviews offers basic service at half the price of the rest of the competition, you might save money in the short term but you will lose business – and money – over the long haul.
 The difference is not worth it.
 Instead, choose the service that offers you value – and the utmost in quality.

 How to Get Top Value from your Pay Per Head Provider

 When you have an opportunity to buy something at a deep discount, think before you sign on the dotted line.
 The chance to save what seems like a lot of money today can end up leading to you having to pay out more money over time – or losing income that might otherwise have been yours.
-This is true about many things – and it’s also true about pay per head sportsbook platforms.
+This is true about many things – and it’s also true about price per head sportsbook platforms.

-Watch out for “value” pay per head platforms
+Watch out for “value” pay-per-head platforms

 One reason why you should watch out for cheap pay per head comes from the Boots Theory of Socioeconomic Unfairness.
 Consider a man, working back in the day, who earned $38 a month, give or take.
 He needed leather boots to keep his feet dry on the job, and he could find a pair of boots for $10.
 They would last about a season or so, but when the cardboard liner went out, he would have to get another pair of boots.
 Because of the money, he was making, he would wear those boots until the soles became paper-thin.
 However, you could get a pair of boots that would last for years for $50.
 Over time, the man who could afford $50 boots would be ahead, because he would buy one pair that would last a decade.
 The man who could only afford $10 boots would spend $100 on boots over that same period of time.